mtloxton/CommandDeck/Documentation/EnableAndConfigureLogging.md

 - **`Log`** - General information messages
 - **`Verbose`** - Detailed debugging and performance information

-> ℹ️ `Warning` is the default verbosity level.
+> ℹ️ `Warning` is the default verbosity level

-> ⚠️ You must restart the Unreal Engine after changing the verbosity level.
+> ⚠️ You must restart the Unreal Engine after changing the verbosity level

-> ⚠️ Using `Verbose` level logging may impact performance due to the increased volume of log messages.
+> ⚠️ Using `Verbose` level logging may impact performance due to the increased volume of log messages

 ## Locating the Stream Deck Plugin Logs